 - Addition and subtraction using a number line

-Reception homework is to practise their reading books and a few key words at home each day.
+Reception homework is to read their reading books and practise key words and phonics sounds at home each day.

 All homework should be completed in pencil and should be your child’s best work.

-As always if you have any questions or concerns please feel free to pop into the mobile to speak to me.
+As always if you have any questions or concerns please contact the office at present.

 (Reception and Year 1 Teacher)